-For this plan, the TDM Coordinator and the Go Coast Committee identified strategies for short and long-range planning efforts.
-These strategies are grouped into three categories, short range, medium range, and long range.
-Short range strategies are feasible between one and five years, medium range strategies are feasible between five and fifteen years, and long range strategies are likely not feasible for at least fifteen to twenty years.
+The Go Coast Committee identified a wide variety of TDM strategies to be incorporated in Cape Fear Moving Forward 2045.
+These strategies are grouped into three categories: short-range strategies, which can typically be implemented in one to five years; medium-range strategies, which are feasible in five to fifteen years; and long-range strategies, which are likely not feasible for at least fifteen to twenty years.

-Congestion Management Process (CMP)
+Congestion Management Process

 Congestion management is the application of strategies to improve transportation system performance and reliability by reducing the adverse impacts of congestion on the movement of people and goods.
-A CMP is required in metropolitan areas with populations exceeding 200,000, known as Transportation Management Areas (TMAs).
+A Congestion Management Process (CMP) is required in metropolitan areas with populations exceeding 200,000, known as Transportation Management Areas (TMAs).
 Although there are no federal requirements on how often a CMP must be updated, the WMPO has elected to update the report on a biennial basis.

-The CMP is created in cooperation with engineering and planning staffs to provide data related to travel times and capacity.
+The CMP is created in cooperation with engineering and planning staff to provide data related to travel times and capacity.
 The process involves the following: